farisjamaan/Heart-Attack-Prediction/README.md

 ## Description
 PulseGuard: A Machine Learning Model for Detecting The Likelihood of having a Heart Attack.
+You can checkout the web app here: https://pulseguard.streamlit.app/

 ## Getting Started

 ### Dependencies

 * Sklearn, numpy, pandas, matplotlib, seaborn, streamlit

 ### Data